lokiko-21/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # The-Tech-Academy-Basic-C-Sharp-Projects
-Here are some of the projects that I made using C# and .NET Framework
+### Here are some of the projects that I made using C# and .NET Framework

-* Newsletter
+* Newsletter appication
-* Car Insurance
+* Car Insurance application

 ### Newsletter App
-This project is an MVC web application that acts as a newsletter application in which users can sign up for a subscription.
+This project is an MVC web application that acts as a newsletter application where users can sign up for a subscription.
 It takes the user's information and adds it to a database.
 I also added an admin page that allows one to view all the subscriptions.